This Country's Leader Shut Down Democracy – With A Little Help From Facebook

 The decision sparked an outcry in Cambodia and other countries, including Bolivia, Serbia, Guatemala, and Sri Lanka.
 Phil Robertson of Human Rights Watch accused Facebook of using developing countries as “guinea pigs” in an experiment.

 It only made matters worse that the test came just as Hun Sen’s government was working to shut down independent media, from the Cambodia Daily newspaper to a host of news radio stations, making Facebook’s role as a source even more important.
-Media executives have said these changes to the news feed have actually amplified fake news by making it harder to find information from independent, trustworthy news sources.
+Media executives have said these changes to the News Feed have actually amplified fake news by making it harder to find information from independent, trustworthy news sources.

 But Facebook now appears to be shying away from its role as a news source amid lingering questions about its handling of rumors and fake news that have affected elections around the world.
 It’s clear it won’t be playing the role in this year’s national election that it did in 2013.